mac-automation1/larvoice-tts-api/llms-full.md

 ## MCP Integration Guide

 Larvoice provides a published MCP package for user integrations.
+It works with Cursor, Codex, Claude Desktop, Kiro, Antigravity, OpenClaw, Hermes, and other MCP clients that can run command-based MCP servers.
 Run it with `npx -y @larvoice/mcp`, pass the user's API key as an environment variable, then call Larvoice through MCP tools.

 Authentication for MCP is environment-based.
 Put the user's API key in `LARVOICE_API_KEY` in the MCP client config.
 There is no separate login prompt.